dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 # Objective

-- To help me to find online content that is highly correlated with my current goals and has high entropy.
+- To help me to generate relevant research questions that lead to insights that help me to reach and even transcend my goals.

 # Your Role